 John Chircop is full professor in social and economic history, and chairperson of the Mediterranean Institute.
 He obtained his Ph.D. from the University of Essex in 1997 with a thesis on ‘The British Imperial Network in the Mediterranean 1800-1870.
 A Study of Regional Fragmentation and Imperial Integration’.
 Early in his doctoral studies he was awarded a Wingate Scholarship from the Hyam Wingate Foundation, London.

-John Chircop’s main research is in the comparative socio-economic history of the British colonial domains in the Mediterranean, focusing mostly on: poor relief, social welfare, public health, quarantine, institutionalisation, colonial/postcolonial labour and migration during the period 1800-1940s.
+John Chircop’s main research is in the comparative socio-economic history of the British colonial domains in the Mediterranean, focusing mostly on: poor relief, social welfare, public health, quarantine, institutionalisation, colonial/postcolonial labour, forms of resistance, ideology and migration during the period 1800-1940s.
 Mediterranean historiography is yet another stem of his research work.

 Prof Chircop has been awarded scholarships and bursaries to carry out archival research and fieldwork in various Mediterranean countries – including the Ionian Islands, Sicily, Tunisia and Tripoli – as well as in London, Oxford and Paris.
 He has conducted field research and reviewed public history/community cultural centres, museums and archives in Sicily, Cephalonia, Corfu, Tripoli, Tunis and Malta.